Amblyopia is a relatively common problem.

-When a patient has amblyopia the brain focuses on one eye more than the other, virtually ignoring the lazy eye.
-If that eye is not stimulated properly the visual brain cells do not mature normally.
-In the USA and UK amblyopia affects approximately 2% to 3% of all children.
-It is the most common cause of partial or total blindness in one eye (monocular blindness) in the USA.
+When a patient has amblyopia, the brain focuses on one eye more than the other, virtually ignoring the "lazy" eye.
+If that eye is not stimulated properly, the nerve cells responsible for vision do not mature normally.

-The term lazy eye is inaccurate, because the eye is not lazy.
-In fact, it would probably be more accurate to say lazy brain, because it is a developmental problem in the brain, not an organic problem in the eye.
+The term lazy eye is inaccurate because the eye is not lazy.
+In fact, it is a developmental problem in the nerve connecting the eye to the brain, not a problem in the eye itself.

 Symptoms of lazy eye

-In many cases the brain and the good eye make up for the shortfall so well that the child does not notice he/she has a problem.
-That is why lazy eye is often first detected after a routine eye test.
+In many cases, the brain and the "good" eye make up for the shortfall so well that the child does not notice they have a problem.
+That is why lazy eye is often not detected until the child has a routine eye test.

 Symptoms of a lazy eye may include:

 It is important for a child to have a vision check.
-In most countries the first eye exam occurs at the age of 3 to 5 years.
-It is especially important to have an early eye check if there is a family history of crossed eyes, childhood cataracts or other eye conditions.
+In most countries, the first eye exam occurs at the age of 3-5.
+It is especially important to have an early eye check if there is a family history of crossed eyes, childhood cataracts, or other eye conditions.
 Parents who see their child's eye wandering after they are a few weeks old should tell their doctor.

 Diagnosis of lazy eye